dgitz/eros/auto_template/class/Description.md

-A Template to use eROS content to generate a C++ Class.
+A Template to use eros content to generate a C++ Class.